(b. 1988, London, UK)

-Where possible I like to be practical and learn new skills, be they in music, electronics or programming.
+Where possible I like to be practical and learn new skills, be they in music, electronics, fabrication or programming.
 I enjoy taking apart machinery to see how it works, trying to solve problems I have without resorting to buying ready-made solutions by making my own things.

-Most of my work is shot on film.
-Though it’s really more about the image than the technique, part of the enjoyment I get out of image making is the physical nature of working with film, chemicals and paper.
-The tactile quality of handling and limitations forced on my by my choices of equipment end up allowing more space for thinking about the what, not the how.
+Though it’s really more about the image than the technique, part of the enjoyment I get out of analogue image making is the physical nature of working with film, chemicals and paper.
+The tactile quality of handling things and my choices of equipment end up allowing more space for thinking about the what, not the how.

-For six years I took a photograph of myself every day (digitally) despite not enjoying having images taken of myself and with no intention of showing them.
+For six years I took a photograph of myself every day, despite not enjoying having images taken of myself and with no intention of showing them.
 It was called Amateur Narcissism.

-Some of my latest work experiments have involved my interest in origami and photography.
-By folding light sensitive paper and projecting images onto it to create three dimensional prints I wanted to escape the idea that an image has to be a flat and effectively dimensionless object, making use of the pictures inherent position in space.
+Some of my as yet not fully realised experiments have involved my interest in origami and photography.
+By folding light sensitive paper and projecting images onto it I aimed to create three dimensional prints.
+My desire was to escape the idea that an image has to be a flat and effectively dimensionless object, making use of the pictures inherent position in space.

-My practice is in a state of development, which is why I wanted the time to experiment.
-The majority of what I do has been self taught through trial and error, the more I do the more I learn about what fits my working patterns.
+My practice is in a state of development, which is why I wanted the time to experiment on an MA course..
+The majority of what I do has been self-taught, the more I do the more I learn about what fits my working patterns.
 I really thrive when there are people I can ask questions of and learn from, much of the improvement and change has come when I have found likeminded people to work alongside.

 As is often the best way, the people who have most influenced me are from disparate artistic backgrounds.
 I try to keep and open mind where possible and to seek out as many different influences as possible.